-Prefa ace .
+Prefa ce .
 2

-Cont ents .
-4
+Conte ents .
+3

-Guid ance .
-6
+Guida ance .
+5

 1. Introduction .
-6
+5

 1.1 Basis of Claim .
-6

-1.2 Summary of Issues to Consider .
-6
+5

-1.3 Other Points to Note .
-6
+1.2 Other Points to Note .
+5

 2. Consideration of Issues .
-6

-2.1 Is the person's account a credible one? .
-6

-2.2 Are persons who have undertaken sur place political activities in the UK at risk of persecution or serious harm on return to Sudan?

-2.3 Are those at risk able to seek effective protection? .
+5

+2.1 Credibility .
+5

+2.2 Assessment of risk .
+5

+2.3 Protection .
+8

+2.4 Internal relocation .
+8

+2.5 Certification .
+8

+to Contents

+Coun try Information

+3. Diaspora groups and 'sur place' activity

+3.1 The Sudanese diaspora community .
 9

-2.4 Are those at risk able to internally relocate?
-10

-2.5 Does the person fall to be excluded from a grant of protection?
-10

-2.6 If refused, is the claim one which is likely to be certifiable as 'clearly unfounded' under section 94 of the Nationality, Immigration and Asylum Act 2002?

-Rack to Contents

-ntry Information

-3. Diaspora groups and 'sur place' activity

-Э. 3.1 The Sudanese diaspora community

-4. Sur place activity in the UK and other groups focused on Sudan
+4. Sur place activity in the UK and other groups focused on Sudan 11

-5. The Justice and Equality Movement (JEM) and other insurgent groups active the UK Э
+5. UK The Justice and Equality Movement (JEM) and other insurgent groups in the 15 ;

-6. Letters provided by diaspora groups to Sudanese asylum applicants 19
+6. Letters provided by diaspora groups to Sudanese asylum applicants 17

-7. Procedures for exiting Sudan legally 19
+7. Procedures for exiting Sudan legally 18

-8. The Sudanese security services and treatment of political opposition in Suda 20 an
+8. The Sudanese security services and treatment of political opposition in Suda 19 เท

-8.1 The National Intelligence and Security Services and affiliated agencies 20
+8.1 The National Intelligence and Security Services and affiliated agencies 19

-8.2 Treatment of Sudanese political opponents 23
+8.2 Treatment of Sudanese political opponents 22

-9. Surveillance operations by the Government of Sudan overseas 26
+9. Surveillance operations by the Government of Sudan overseas 24

-9.1 Surveillance activities in the UK 26
+9.1 Surveillance activities in the UK 24

-9.2 Surveillance activities in Norway 31
+9.2 Surveillance activities in Norway 29

+Reports of harassment, detention and mistreatment on arrival / return to 30

+10.1 'Persons of interest' to the Sudanese authorities 30

+10.2Testimonies of mistreatment from persons returning to Sudan 33

+10.3The case of Magdy el-Baghdady 36

-9.3 Reports on the use of electronic surveillance 32 10.
-Reports of harassment, detention and mistreatment on arrival / return to Sudan 34 10.1 'Persons of interest' to the Sudanese authorities 10.2 Testimonies of mistreatment from persons returning to Sudan 37 10.3The case of Magdy el-Baghdady 40 11.
-Treatment of failed asylum seekers and removals from the UK 43 Annex A: Letter from the British Embassy, Khartoum, 19 February 2015 44 Annex B: Letter from the British Embassy, Khartoum, 8 April 2013 46 Annex C: Translation of Al Youm Al Tali article, 'High ranking source reveal "Al-Youm Al-Tali" the details of a campaign to tarnish Sudan's image', 25 October 2014 Version Control and Contacts
+10.4 Reports on the use of electronic surveillance in Sudan 38

+11. Treatment of failed asylum seekers and removals from the UK 40

+Annex A: Letter from the British Embassy, Khartoum, 19 February 2015 41 Annex B: Letter from the British Embassy, Khartoum, 8 April 2013 43 Annex C: Translation of Al Youm Al Tali article, 'High ranking source reveal "Al-Youm Al-Tali" the details of a campaign to tarnish Sudan's image', 25 October 2014 Version Control and Contacts